AppleJuiceLLC/AppleJuice-Website/notepad.md

     }
 });

 This is my contact button that I keep on screen and when you click it it opens.
-What I would like to do is add functionality so that when the user clicks any of the <a class="more-info"> the popup button will activate just like if it was tapped
+What I would like to do is add functionality so that when the user clicks any of the <a class="contact"> the popup button will activate just like if it was tapped